Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics: Controling EWPT by the Higgs-Dilaton Potential

-where $m_i \equiv m_i(v)$ is the mass of field $i$ at 0K and $v=246$ GeV, is equal to VEV in SM.
+where $m_i \equiv m_i(v)$ is the mass of field $i$ at the zero temperature and $v=246$ GeV, is equal to the VEV of Higgs in SM.
+As the temperature drops to zero, the VEV of the Higgs field increases to 246 GeV.
 Here $\phi_c$ is understood as VEV at temperature $T$.
 Therefore, the change from the symbol $v$ to $\phi_c$ in the previous steps is convenient for writing expressions at temperature $T$.

-Therefore from Eq.\eqref{higgs} to Eq.\eqref{z}, the full mass spectra of particles that make significant contributions to the effective potential.
+From Eq.\eqref{higgs} to Eq.\eqref{z}, the full mass spectra of particles that make significant contributions to the effective potential.